braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ##### Maximum user cap with optimizations

-If you are using an optimization like Winning Variant or Personalized Variant, the campaign will consist of two sends: the initial experiment and the final send.
+If you're using an optimization like Winning Variant or Personalized Variant, the campaign will consist of two sends: the initial experiment and the final send.

 To set up a maximum user cap in this scenario, select **Limit the number of people who will receive this campaign**, then select **In total this campaign should**, and enter an audience limit.
-Your audience limit will be split up by the percentages shown in the A/B Testing panel.
+Your audience limit will be split up by the percentages shown in the **A/B Testing** panel.

 If you select **Every time the campaign is scheduled**, those two phases will be separately limited to the number set.
 This is typically not desirable.

 #### Setting a maximum impression cap

 For in-app messages and Content Cards, you can control marketing pressure by setting a maximum number of impressions that will be displayed to your user base, after which Braze will not send down more messages to your users.
 However, it is important to note that this cap is not exact.

 New Content Cards and in-app message rules are sent down to an app on session start, meaning that Braze can send a message to the user before the cap is hit, but by the time the user triggers the message, the cap has now been hit.
 In this situation, the device will still display the message.

 For example, let's say you have a game with an in-app message that triggers when a user beats a level, and you cap it at 100 impressions.
 There have been 99 impressions so far.
 Alice and Bob both open the game and Braze tells their devices that they are eligible to receive the message when they beat a level.
 Alice beats a level first and gets the message.
 Bob beats the level next, but since his device has not communicated with Braze servers since his session started, his device is unaware that the message has met its cap and he will also receive the message.
 However, when an impression cap has been hit, the next time any device requests the list of eligible in-app messages, that message will not be sent down and will be removed from that device.

 ### Rate limiting and A/B testing

 When using rate limiting with an A/B test, the rate limit isn't applied to the control group in the same way as the test group, which is a potential source of time bias.
-Use appropriate conversion windows to avoid this bias.
+To avoid this bias, use appropriate conversion windows.

 ### Delivery speed rate limiting

 If you anticipate large campaigns driving a spike in user activity and overloading your servers, you can specify a per-minute rate limit for sending messages—this means Braze will send no more than your rate-limited setting within a minute.

-When targeting users during campaign creation, you can navigate to either Target Audiences (for Campaigns) or Send Settings (for Canvas) to select a rate limit (in various increments from as low as 10 to as high as 500,000 messages per minute).
+When targeting users during campaign creation, you can navigate to **Target Audiences** (for campaigns) or **Send Settings** (for Canvas) to select a rate limit (in various increments from as low as 10 to as high as 500,000 messages per minute).

 Note that non-rate-limited campaigns may exceed these delivery limits.
-Be aware, however, that messages will be aborted if they’re delayed 72 hours or more due to a low rate limit.
-The user who created the campaign will receive alerts in the dashboard and via email if the rate limit is too low.
+However, be aware that messages will be aborted if they’re delayed 72 hours or more due to a low rate limit.
+If the rate limit is too low, the creator of the campaign will receive alerts in the dashboard and by email.

 ![][3]

-For instance, if you are trying to send out 75,000 messages with a 10,000-per-minute rate limit, the delivery will be spread out over 8 minutes.
+As another example, if you are trying to send out 75,000 messages with a 10,000-per-minute rate limit, the delivery will be spread out over 8 minutes.
 Your campaign will deliver no more than 10,000 messages for each of the first seven minutes, and 5,000 over the last minute.

 Note that rate-limited messages may not be sent evenly over the course of each minute.
-Using the example of a 10,000-per-minute rate limit, this means Braze makes sure no more than 10,000 messages are sent per minute (this could mean a higher percentage of the 10,000 messages are sent within the first half minute versus the last half minute).
+Using the example of a 10,000-per-minute rate limit, this means Braze makes sure no more than 10,000 messages are sent per minute.
+This could mean a higher percentage of the 10,000 messages are sent within the first half minute versus the last half minute.

 {% alert important %}
 Be wary of delaying time-sensitive messages with this form of rate limiting.
 If the segment contains 30 million users but we set the rate limit to 10,000 per minute, a large portion of your user base won’t receive the message until the following day.